How long does it take to get a Russian visa?

 Gather your documents

-After this waiting period – anywhere from 1 to 30 days depending on the reason for your trip, you’ll need to gather all your visa paperwork.
+After this waiting period – anywhere from 1 to 30 days depending on the reason for your trip – you’ll need to gather all your visa paperwork.
 As always, your US passport should be valid for at least six months and have two blank pages for the visa and migration card.
-You’ll need two passport-sized photos taken recently, and the official Russian visa application form.
+You will need two passport-sized photos taken recently, and the official Russian visa application form.
 Requirements at different embassies and consulates vary, but it wouldn’t hurt to bring proof of employment if you’re traveling for business, and travel insurance if you’re planning on a long stay.
 Almost all embassies and consulates require medical certification you are not HIV positive if you are planning to travel to Russia on a business visa.
 Separately, all these documents can significantly increase the wait time between application and departure, so be sure to apply well in advance.

 Once all your documents are in hand and you’re ready to actually apply for the visa, the difficult part may be over.
 We recommend applying through a travel agency like Travel Visa Pro if you’re looking for additional Russian visa support, including double checking your existing documents to ensure there are no costly mistakes.
 Agencies like TVP can save you time in what was already a lengthy visa application process by placing your application ahead of the pack and helping you get your documents sooner.